crcn/beet/README.md

 To Do:
 -----

+- Help file for CLI.
+- Custom client arguments so pods can handle cli args.
+E.g: setting express.core port.
+- Blah. express.core needs to be able to set own http port.
 - Need to debug on Linux.
-- ability to call "beet add" without directory (look at CWD)
+- Ability to call "beet add" without directory (look at CWD)
-- Ability to add github repos AND listen for commits + restart.
 - Move config.json from global -> local OR assign beets to "collection" of running apps (yeah... that sounds better).
 This allows beet to be used in code.